CITRIX: Owning the Legitimate Backdoor

 DriverNameWin32=PDCOMPN.DLL

 Among the ICAs I found, there were a few which do require authentication.
-I am not sure how familiar you are with Citrix but I must tell you that this is not the end of the world for the attackers.
+For dedicated attackers, this is definitely not the end of the world.
 Now you probably think that it is time to take out all the bruteforcers and dictionary files and start some heavy drilling.
-Hold on!
-Let’s try the backdoors first.
+"Hold on!
+Let's try the backdoors first."

 After you connect to Citrix you will land most likely on the Desktop which is protected by the Windows/Netware logon.
-However, keep in mind that there may be some applications underneath that does not require authentication, just like those we discussed earlier.
+However, keep in mind that there might be some applications underneath that does not require authentication, just like those we discussed earlier.
 So how do we find them?
-Ian Viteks coded a perl script to do exactly that:
+Ian Viteks [coded](/files/2007/10/enum.pl) a perl script to do exactly that:

 I don’t know which script is better.
 Ian’s implementation seams to be cross-platformed and quite transparent for the user but it works only for UDP, while my approach works only on Windows and it requires a bit of understanding the architecture but it supports all possible ways Citrix can establish connections, and it can enumerate the Citrix servers and farms as well.
 Here is a demonstration of how you can use it:

-Comments
+Archived Comments

 pdp, awesome demonstrations and code.
 I’m sure those new to these attack vectors will love it.